-Properly insulated buildings mean cost savings on cooling during Brazil's smoldering summers.
-Public spaces lined with green walls make for a peaceful sound absorbing environment keeping employees happy and healthy.
+Properly insulated buildings means cost savings on cooling during Brazil's smoldering summers.
+Public spaces lined with green walls makes for a peaceful sound absorbing environment keeping employees happy and healthy.

 A complex system like this requires many tools working together to run properly without wasting water.
 From the ACC and ET Sensor combination for the larger system to the residential sized X-Core and Solar Sync combination for the smaller system, Hunter outfitted this system across the board.